jsvan/BusStopBloomfilter/README.md

 # BusStopBloomfilter
 Proof of Concept:

 Navigating arbitrarily complex bus systems can be tricky, especially as bus listings and routes are listed in O(N) style wall-posters.
-Can we use finger printing ie bloom filters to make routing decisions O(1) for the passenger?
+Can we use bloom filters to make routing decisions O(1) for the passenger?

 Here is a short look on two problems:
 1) how can we visualize a bit array?